samfoo/spite-game/index.markdown

 earn fake jokers by:

 - Being the quickest to call another player's [misplay](#misplays) correctly.
-  - If the player who misplayed had any fake joker(s) in their possession at the time of misplay, these fake joker(s) shall be transferred to the player who correctly called the misplay as a reward.
-If they did not possess any fake jokers, the caller shall receive 1 fake joker from the common pile as a reward.
   - If two or more players correctly call a misplay at the same time, a coin flip or other randomisation mechanism shall be used to determine who shall receive the reward.
-  - However, fake jokers are not awarded if a misplay was only called _after_ the table has reached a consensus about the validity of the play in question through discussion.
-In this case, any fake joker(s) possessed by the player who misplayed shall be returned to the common pile.
+  - However, fake joker(s) are not awarded if a misplay was only called _after_ the table has reached a consensus about the validity of the play in question through discussion.
 - Going out of a round by playing a hand consisting solely of natural cards with the same value as the [bounty card](#the-bounty-card).
   - It is a misplay to claim an incorrect number of fake joker(s) from the common